 The restaurant has been built onto the outside of the original building.
 As a result, all the quaint arched doorways and brickwork are visible on the inside of the restaurant.
 The seasonal menu is tasty, beautifully presented, and varied.
 The ambiance is superb, the crowd young and lively.

-Rooms are spacious with large king beds, large bathroom with powerful showers, large baths, and often, a separate living area.
+Rooms are spacious with large king beds, large bathrooms with powerful showers, large baths, and often, a separate living area.
 The ceilings in the attic rooms are a mass of old oak beams (not so low that you bang your head) and the furnishings are wonderful, with antique drawer sets and desks that fit perfectly with the hotel’s ambiance.
 Imagine “bednobs and broomsticks” with views over the rooftop and onto the countryside.

 3. Old Swan & Minster Mill